-Disposition of the (description)
+Disposition of the · (description)

-Lessor/Seller Government of the District of Columbia, acting by and through the Office of the Deputy Mayor for Planning and Economic Development (the " District ") Lessee/Purchaser/Developer Entity Name: ("Developer") Description of Real Property The parcel of land known for tax and assessment purposes as Lot(s) in Square (the "Development Parcel").
+Lessor/Seller Government of the District of Columbia, acting by and through the Office of the Deputy Mayor for Planning and Economic Development (the " District ") Lessee/Purchaser/Developer Entity Name:("Developer") Description of Real Property The parcel of land known for tax and assessment purposes as Lot(s) in Square (the "Development Parcel").
 Disposition Structure The Development Parcel may be conveyed by the District to the Developer via a ground lease term of no less than 15 years under D.C.
 Official Code §10-801(b)(8)(C), or The Development Parcel may be conveyed by the District to the Developer in fee (via Quitclaim Deed) pursuant to D.C.
 Official Code §10-801(b)(8)(F).
 Developer proposes the following Disposition Structure: Disposition Timeline The disposition timeline must be consistent with D.C.
 Official Code §10-801 and must occur within two years of the Council of the District of Columbia's authorization of the disposition.
-Disposition Agreement Deposit Upon execution of a Land Disposition and Development Agreement ("LDDA"), Developer shall deliver to District a letter of credit in a form acceptable to the District in the amount of \$ (the "Disposition Agreement Deposit").
-The Disposition Agreement Deposit is not a payment on account of and shall not be credited against the purchase price or ground rent.
-Rather, the Disposition Agreement Deposit shall be held by District to be used as security to ensure Developer's compliance with the LDDA and may be drawn on by District in accordance with the terms of the LDDA.
-Purchase Price (If fee simple acquisition) Developer shall pay to District \$ for fee simple conveyance of the Development Parcel at closing.
-Annual Base Rent (If ground lease) Developer shall pay to District \$ in a ground lease conveyance of the Development Parcel. nnual base rent for a Annual Base Rent Escalation Annual base rent shall increase by (i)% on the anniversary of the commencement date (i.e., the closing date) and (ii)% every subsequent anniversary of the initial rent escalation date during the term of the ground lease.
+Disposition Agreement Deposit Upon execution of a Land Disposition and Development Agreement ("LDDA"), Developer shall deliver to District a letter of credit in a form acceptable to the District in the amount of \$ Purchase Price (If fee simple acquisition) Developer shall pay to District \$ for fee simple conveyance of the Development Parcel at closing.
+Annual Base Rent (If ground lease) Developer shall pay to District \$ in annual base rent for a ground lease conveyance of the Development Parcel.
+Annual Base Rent Escalation Annual base rent shall increase by (i)% on the anniversary of the commencement date (i.e., the closing date) and (ii)% every subsequent anniversary of the initial rent escalation date during the term of the ground lease.
 Rent Payment Terms Rent payments shall commence at closing.
-Fair Market Value (FMV) Annual Ground Rent Recalculations Annual base rent shall be recalculated on every 10th anniversary of the count the ground lease during the term of the ground lease.
-Each recalculation is then-current fair market value of the Development Parcel, determined by a equal to the product of (i) 100% of the appraised value, determined as if the were (1) encumbered by the ground lease, (2) unimproved by any improve used for the actual uses in place (provided that such uses comply with the the ground lease), multiplied by (ii) [enter a market rent factor]; provides rent resulting from each recalculation shall not be greater than 120% the preceding year's annual base rent. shall be based on the appraisal, which shall be the Development Parcel terments, and (3) to be permitted uses under vided that the annual
+Fair Market Value (FMV) Annual Ground Rent Recalculations Annual base rent shall be recalculated on every 10 th anniversary of the commencement date of the ground lease during the term of the ground lease.
+Each recalculation shall be based on the then-current fair market value of the Development Parcel, determined by appraisal, which shall be equal to the product of (i) 100% of the appraised value, determined as if the Development Parcel were (1) encumbered by the ground lease, (2) unimproved by any improvements, and (3) to be used for the actual uses in place (provided that such uses comply with the permitted uses under the ground lease), multiplied by (ii) [enter a market rent factor]; provided that the annual base rent resulting from each recalculation shall not be greater than 120% or less than 100% of the preceding year's annual base rent.